Marketing to High-Net-Worth Individuals: Strategies for Success

 When marketing to high-net-worth individuals, it’s not enough just to discuss the problem of taxes.
 Most savers know taxes can be an issue in retirement.
 Successful advisors will need to take it a step further and help high-net-worth individuals quantify their potential retirement tax bill.

-For example, here at Stonewood, we developed the Retirement Tax Bill calculator, a lead-generation tool that helps high-net-worth individuals evaluate their potential tax bill in retirement.
+For example, here at Stonewood Financial, we developed the Retirement Tax Bill calculator, a lead-generation tool that helps high-net-worth individuals evaluate their potential tax bill in retirement.
 While using the calculator for lead generation through radio and email, one advisor in Minnesota saw the average net worth of his prospects go up by nearly 20%.
 When these prospects came in to meet with him, they all had a version of the same story: I was worried about taxes before.
 But I didn’t realize how bad it could be until I saw my own numbers.
 Can you help?Top 3 - Icons (3)-3

 Savers with lots of assets are looking for financial strategies to reduce their tax burden.